bdavidxyz/protheme2/_posts/2020-03-13-mistakes-i-will-avoid-in-my-next-rails-project.md

 Of course I have also some decent unit coverage, but for my next project, I will not start without a Cypress suite correctly setted up, both locally and in CI.

+## 2. Not using Cypress

+Cypress is a *de-facto* tool for end-to-end testing.
+I tried Capybara, but it works well mostly for server-rendered-only pages.

+If there is any Javascript, the problems start to grow.

+Compared to Selenium, Cypress doesn't care about the underlying stack, have faster commands, less random errors, easier selectors, easier IDE.

+Cypress rocks.

 ## 2. Not using ES6

 In my last article, I was writing how easier it was to work with ES5, but now I must acknowledge that ES6 is the new standard, and it's not going to go away anytime.

 ## 3. Sprockets